 But labor savings are only part of it.
 The revenue impact is often bigger.
 Businesses that respond to leads instantly convert at higher rates.
 If an AI chatbot helps you capture even 5 additional customers per month that you would have lost to slow response times, and each customer is worth $500, that's $30,000 per year in revenue you weren't getting before.

 Now compare that to the cost.
-A custom-trained business chatbot like BrandMind costs a few thousand dollars to set up and $50 to $100 per month in ongoing AI API costs (see my pricing page for specifics).
-Most clients see the investment pay for itself within the first month or two.
-I've never had a client where the math didn't work out.
+A custom-trained business chatbot like Brandy costs a few thousand dollars to set up and $50 to $100 per month in ongoing AI API costs (see my pricing page for specifics).
+When AI interactions cost $0.50 to $0.70 each compared to $6 to $15 for human agents, the math works out quickly for any business handling more than a handful of daily inquiries.

 Customer satisfaction goes up too.
 Instant, accurate, always-available responses make people happy.
 Happy customers refer more business and leave better reviews.
 That compounds over time in ways that are hard to put a dollar figure on, but very real.